 JMF: I’ve heard people say that all parables that Jesus told are true stories, but a parable doesn’t have to be a so-called true story…

 GF: What you mean is an actual event.

 JMF: Yes, an actual event.

-JMF: When I was younger, there were people who felt that fiction was wrong for kids to read… [GF: Yeah.] because it’s not of true, actual events.
+JMF: When I was younger, there were people who felt that fiction was wrong for kids to read because it’s not of true, actual events.

 GF: It’s not true (laughing).
-Well, good fiction is the best way to find truth.
+Good fiction is the best way to find truth.

 GF: They’ve always been useful that way.
-I mean, even in the Old Testament, some of the best moments in the narratives is when somebody tells a story and a person gets zapped by the story.
-That’s just, that’s the way it is.
+Even in the Old Testament, some of the best moments in the narratives are when somebody tells a story and a person gets zapped by the story.
+That’s just the way it is.